Nationalist Party (Malta): Opposition period (since 2013)

-The Party formed a coalition list called Forza Nazzjonali together with the Democratic Party.
-Nevertheless, this was not successful and the party, under Forza Nazzjonali, was defeated again in the 2017 snap election.
+The party formed a coalition list called Forza Nazzjonali together with the Democratic Party.
+Nevertheless, this was not successful, and the party, under Forza Nazzjonali, was once more defeated in the 2017 snap election.

 After the election, Simon Busuttil resigned from the position of leader of the party alongside the deputy leaders of his administration.
 A new election for the leadership role was decided in which for the first time, paid PN supporters can vote as well as the executive.
 The four candidates in the first round were Adrian Delia, Chris Said, Alex Perici Calascione and Frank Portelli.
 Alex Perici Calascione and Frank Portelli were the two candidates who did not pass through the first phase.
 In the second round Adrian Delia emerged as the winner of the leadership election, in which he gained 7,734 votes (52.7% of the vote), to Said's 6,932 votes.

-In Adrian Delia's first European election as party leader in 2019 the party took an even bigger defeat than before, with a 43,000-vote difference separating the two parties. this would lead to the party losing another seat while the Labour party gained another seat.
+During the 2019 European Parliament election, the party took an even bigger defeat than before, with a 43,000-vote difference between the two parties.
+This would lead to the party losing another seat, while the Labour party gaining one seat.

-Former Speaker of the House of Representatives of Malta Louis Galea has suggested that the party rebrand, possibly under the new name People's National Party (Partit Nazzjonali tal-Poplu), in order to avoid association with other contemporary "nationalist" parties in Europe, which tend to be positioned on the far-right.
+Former Speaker of the House of Representatives of Malta, Louis Galea, has suggested that the party rebrand, possibly under the new name People's National Party (Partit Nazzjonali tal-Poplu), in order to avoid association with other contemporary "nationalist" parties in Europe, which tend to be positioned on the far-right.

 Roberta Metsola, a member of PN, was elected President of the European Parliament in January 2022 following the unexpected death of David Sassoli.